 In order to determine whether samples varied over time under treatment, we utilised multidimensional scaling (MDS) analysis with mv500 features.
 MDS plot showed a significant (P<0.001) shift from left to right after long-term treatment.
 This trend was significant (P<0.001) for dormant but not for resistant samples (Fig. 2B) showing that dormant and resistant patients respond to treatment differently.

-Also, interpatient (between patients) and intra-patient (comparison of samples from the same patient) Pearson correlation coefficients were calculated to determine variability.
 Interpatient correlation coefficients were similar at each time point and was not different between response classes (not shown).
 Long-term treated samples were significantly (P=0.01, Wilcoxon) less correlated with pre-treatment samples (median=0.89, range=0.74-0.95) compared to correlation between early-on and pre-treatment samples (median=0.91, range=0.84-0.95).
 The decrease in correlation over time was significant (P….) for dormant but not for resistant patients (Fig. 2C).

-As unsupervised approach showed that treatment does induce changes with more consistent changes in dormant patients, we further investigated what changes over time using differential expression analysis.
+Together, these approaches demonstrate that the changes induced by treatment were more consistent in dormant patients.

 Changes in genes/pathways under long-term letrozole treatment

-To determine the differences in gene expression apparent after long-term treatment compared to diagnosis (pre-), pairwise Rank Product analysis (FDR <0.01) was used.
+To determine the gene expression changes apparent after long-term treatment, relative to diagnosis (pre-), pairwise Rank Product analysis (FDR <0.01) was used.

-In dormant patients, a total of 2319 genes significantly differentially expressed (1063 down- and 1256 up-regulated) in long-term treated dormant samples compared to pre-treatment.
+In dormant patients, 2319 genes were significantly differentially expressed (1063 down- and 1256 up-regulated) in long-term treated dormant samples compared to pre-treatment.
 These down and up genes were significantly enriched (ReactomePA, P <0.01) for a total of 62 and 26 pathways, respectively (Table).
 Briefly mention about pathways…

 In resistant patients, a small number of genes (238 genes) were differentially expressed (653 down and 175 up-regulated) between long-term treated and pre-treatment samples.
 Down- and up genes were significantly enriched (ReactomePA, P <0.05) for 2 and 9 pathways (Table).
 Briefly mention about pathways…

-We then investigated whether these changes occurs early-on treatment or specific to long-term treatment.
-In dormant patients, significant changes started early-on treatment but more dramatic after long-term (Fig. 3A).
-For resistant patients, down-regulation was significant at early-on timepoint whereas up-regulation was significant only after long-term which suggest that these lately up-genes may mediate acquired resistance (Fig. 3B).
+We then investigated whether these changes occur early-on treatment or are specific to long-term treatment.
+In dormant patients, significant expression changes begin early-on treatment and become more pronounced at later timepoints (Fig. 3A).
+For resistant patients, however, whilst significant down-regulation was evident early-on treatment, up-regulated genes displayed significance only after long-term treatment, suggesting that this delayed expression may mediate acquired resistance (Fig. 3B).

-We further determined whether differentially expressed genes identified in each class were shared between dormant and resistant patients.
-Down- and up-regulated genes identified in resistant tumours were significantly changed (P <0.01) in dormant patients (Fig 3C).
-Up genes identified in dormant patients were significantly upregulated in resistant patients. rebel NDs ===bunlar belki farkli bir alt gruptur
+We further determined whether differentially expressed genes identified in each class were shared.
+Both down- and up-regulated genes that were identified in resistant tumours were also significantly changed (P <0.01) in dormant patients (Fig 3C) but only up-regulated genes identified in dormant patients were in turn significantly upregulated in resistant patients. rebel NDs ===bunlar belki farkli bir alt gruptur

-These suggest that genes and pathways identified using within class comparison may be common features of long-term treatment rather than being specific to dormancy/resistance.
-This led us to perform comparative analysis (dormant vs acquired resistant) which can provide better characterisation and class separation.
+This suggest that genes and pathways identified using within-class comparisons may be common features of long-term treatment, rather than specific to the dormant/resistant phenotypes.
+This led us to directly compare dormant and resistant samples, in order to better molecularly characterise and separate our cohort.

 EMT Estimate Imsig